Narcosynthesis

-History
+Uses

+Medical

-Narcosynthesis (via sodium amytal and pentothal) procedures in the United States are extraordinarily rare today.
-However, they were widely used in the post-World War II era when only a very few psychiatric treatments were even available.
-Administered as an inpatient hospital admission and overseen by anesthesiologist—this procedure is only used in the most extreme cases in the United States.
+While extraordinarily rare today, narcosynthesis procedures (using sodium amytal and pentothal) were widely used in the United States in the post-World War II era when only a very few psychiatric treatments were available.
+Administered as an inpatient hospital admission and overseen by an anesthesiologist, this procedure remains used in only the most extreme cases in the U.S..